LUXURYHERITAGE

 Use Sparingly for Impact

-Burgundy\'s richness can overwhelm if used excessively.
+Burgundy\'s richness can overwhelm if used too much.
 Apply it strategically—CTA buttons, premium badges, section dividers, or hero backgrounds.
-Let neutrals like cream, beige, or white carry the content while burgundy adds sophistication.
+Let neutrals like cream, beige, or white carry the content while burgundy adds depth.

 Pair with Metallic Accents

-Gold, brass, or copper accents elevate burgundy to luxury status.
-The metallic warmth complements burgundy\'s depth and creates premium visual hierarchy.
-Reserve this combination for high-end products and exclusive experiences.
+Gold, brass, or copper accents bring out burgundy\'s luxury side.
+The metallic warmth complements burgundy\'s depth and creates a strong visual hierarchy.
+Save this combination for high-end products and exclusive experiences.

 Ensure Accessibility with Light Text

 Burgundy backgrounds require white or cream text for WCAG compliance.
-Avoid dark text on burgundy—contrast will be insufficient.
-For burgundy text, use white or very light backgrounds to maintain readability and sophistication.
+Avoid dark text on burgundy—contrast won\'t be enough.
+For burgundy text, use white or very light backgrounds to keep things readable.

 Consider Seasonal Context